Hockey: Sangita Kumari, the promising Indian forward who always had an eye for goal

 Sangita Kumari wasted little time in showing the world what she is capable of.
-It was the first quarter of her senior international debut, with India facing Spain in the FIH Pro League at Kalinga Stadium .
+It was the first quarter of her senior international debut, with India facing Spain in the FIH Pro League at Kalinga Stadium.
 And the 20-year-old ended up scoring a goal that belied her experience at the highest level.

 She was at the edge of the striking circle on the right.
 Despite not receiving the ball cleanly, she found her footing quickly and dodged past two defenders.
 Then, despite losing her balance and with a third defender approaching, she managed to launch a desperate strike that found the back of the net.